Lon-the-ham/MDM_Bot/documentation.md

 ### Google Image Search

 If you want to be able to search out image results via the google API with `-img`, you can head over to https://developers.google.com/custom-search/v1/overview and get an API key for that.
-Then continue to https://programmablesearchengine.google.com/u/1/controlpanel/all and create a search engine and get the ID.
+Then continue to https://programmablesearchengine.google.com/u/1/controlpanel/all , create a search engine, enable "image search", "search the entire web" and perhaps also "safe search", and get the ID.
 Then add key and ID to your `.env` file as follows

 > google_search_key = `api key`